razor-network/oracle-node/README.md

 ### Modify Collection Status

-Modify the active status of an collection using the `modifyCollectionStatus` command.
+Modify the active status of a collection using the `modifyCollectionStatus` command.

 _Note: This command is restricted to "Admin Role"_